 In my experience, in 80% of those companies with employees, the employees make work harder, not easier.

-Most entrepreneurs create independent jobs for themselves.
+Most MSP owners create independent jobs for themselves.
 And not just any job but a particularly unpredictable one that puts them on a roller coaster of good and bad months (or years) with no security and no feeling of control.

 The difference between a job and a business that powers an extraordinary life is creating a scalable business.